 Japan.
 The declines in revenue, Sales Leaders and Customers continued to reflect a soft direct selling market and challenging regulatory environment in Japan.
-Revenue in the prior-year quarter also benefited from the launch of ageLOC Me during the quarter.
+Foreign-currency fluctuations also negatively impacted revenue 7% and 3% for the three- and nine-month periods ended September 30, 2017, respectively, compared to the prior-vear periods.

-The declines in segment contribution for both the three- and six-month periods ended June 30, 2017 reflect the declines in revenue, decreased gross margin, and increased general and administrative expenses as a percentage of revenue due to a sales force convention in Japan during 2017.
+The year-over-year decline in segment contribution for both the three- and nine-month periods ended September 30, 2017 reflects decreased revenue and decreased gross margin.

 Hong Kong/Taiwan.
-The declines in revenue and Customers in this segment were driven by continued declines in Sales Leaders as fewer people were selling our products.
+The declines in revenue and Customers in this segment were driven by continued year-over-year declines in Sales Leaders as fewer people were selling our products.
 Our initiatives have not generated the increases in Sales Leaders that we have targeted in this segment.
+The year-over-year revenue comparison for the nine-month periods also reflects approximately \$14 million generated by a limited-time offer of ageLOC Me in the second quarter of 2016 in this segment.
+On a sequential basis, our business in Hong Kong slightly improved due to a promotion, with revenue, Sales Leaders and Customers each increasing over the second quarter of 2017.